Krems an der Donau – Sights and tips for connoisseurs

 Krems Austria

 Krems is a city on the Danube in Austria.
-The city has about 25.000 inhabitants.
-Some even call it the “capital of the Wachau”.
-It is the fifth largest city in Lower Austria and thus the largest in the Wachau on the Danube.
+The city has approximately 25.000 inhabitants.
+Some even call it the "capital of the Wachau."
+It is certainly the fifth-largest city in Lower Austria and thus the largest in the Wachau region on the Danube.

 Do you want to actively experience the Wachau?
 Here are tips.